MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-create-report.md

 ---
-title: Create report pages with Copilot
+title: Get started creating reports with Copilot
-description: Using Copilot in Power BI, you can quickly create a Power BI report.
+description: Get ready to use Copilot in Power BI Desktop and the Power BI service to create a Power BI report quickly.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: kaurharleen
 ms.service: powerbi
 ms.subservice: pbi-reports-dashboards
 ms.topic: how-to
-ms.date: 04/05/2024
+ms.date: 04/08/2024
 LocalizationGroup: Create reports
 no-loc: [Copilot]
+#customer intent: As a report creator, I want to learn how to use Copilot in Power BI Desktop and the Power BI service to create a Power BI report quickly.
 ---

-# Create reports with Copilot
+# Get started creating reports with Copilot

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]